CindyJS/CindyJS/ref/Function_Plotting.md

 Therefore, it is often useful to put the `drawfield` operator into the "timer tick" evaluation slot.
 This creates an animation control in the geometric view.
 Running the animation will automatically animate the vector field.
-The running variable policy is identical to the one in the `colorplot(...)` statement.
+The running variable policy is identical to the one in the `colorplot(…)` statement.
 In particular it is possible to use free variables `x` and `y` to represent the two dimensional location `(x,y)`

 **Examples:**